-Diabetic patients should be been on a yearly basis.
+Diabetic patients should be been every two years.
 The following frequent conditions would also generally require yearly exams: significant cataracts, macular degeneration, glaucoma suspect, high myopia and patients with MS.

 We are proud of our extensive selection of frames.
 We carry over 800 frames from a wide variety of designers.
 This assortment offers the latest trends in fashion as well as traditional styles.

 We also offer a wide selection of sunglass options including Oakley and Maui Jim.
 Our knowledgeable and educated optometric assistants can suggest the frames and lenses that will best suit each individual’s needs.

 Adjustments and Repair